 - A letter of explanation - this will help the officer understand why you want to study in Canada;

 - Certificat d’acceptation du Québec - this certificate is needed if you want to study longer than 6 months in Quebec;

 - A custodian declaration (for minors only) - A custodian is a responsible adult, who is a Canadian citizen or a permanent resident, who will take care of and support the minor child; and

 - Other documents - this may depend on your country or region.

 The Canadian study permit is valid until the completion of your study program plus an extra 90 days.
 Your completion date is on the day your school sends you a completion letter, transcript, degree or diploma.

 On average the Canadian study visa processing time can be up to three months long, from the time the Immigration, Refugee and Citizenship Canada (IRCC) receives your application.
 However, if you’re a resident in certain countries you may be eligible to apply to get your student visa much faster through the Student Direct Stream.

-The Student Direct Stream (SDS) is a way of obtaining a study permit quicker.
+What is the Student Direct Stream?SDS) is a way of obtaining a study permit quicker.
 The processing time can be as short as 20 calendar days.
 To apply through the SDS you need to be a resident of one of the following countries:

 |Student Direct Stream|